Clianthus puniceus: Conservation status

-Currently the distribution of the species in the wild is limited to "the eastern North Island of New Zealand, in the East Coast, northern Hawke's Bay and southern Te Urewera regions" However, it was also rediscovered in a site north of Auckland recently.

 Cultivation

 Clianthus puniceus is widely cultivated today, and is interestingly one of the "first endemic plants to be grown in cultivation both in New Zealand and overseas".
 Due to the plant's striking flowers and form, seeds were sent from the gardens of Europeans in New Zealand overseas and to various parts of the world including California and England.
 Today, the plant is still cultivated in various parts of Europe.

 Even though in New Zealand C.puniceus was previously widely grown as a garden plant, it has generally been replaced by the more robust Clianthus maximus.
 However, it is cultivated in the UK, where it has given rise to several cultivars.
-Both the species and the cultivar ‘Roseus’ have gained the Royal Horticultural Society’s Award of Garden Merit (confirmed 2017).
+Both the species and the cultivar 'Roseus' have gained the Royal Horticultural Society's Award of Garden Merit (confirmed 2017).